Published 2009; Updated 2013 and 2018

 Step 1: Precleaning

-Precleaning should be done to remove and loosen debris before manual cleaning is performed.
-To prevent drying of secretions and make the contaminated cystoscope safe to handle, this precleaning should begin promptly after the cystoscope is removed from the patient.
+Precleaning should be done at the point of use to remove and loosen debris before manual cleaning is performed.
+To prevent drying of secretions and make the contaminated cystoscope safe to handle, this precleaning should begin immediately after the cystoscope is removed from the patient.
 Standard universal precautions should be followed and personal protective equipment (for example, gloves and eyewear) should be worn.
 Gross debris should be wiped off the outside surface using a soft, disposable cloth or sponge, and water or enzymatic detergent should be flushed through the channels.

 Step 2: Leak Testing

 After the initial precleaning, a leak test should be performed to ensure that the flexible covering and the internal channels are intact.
-A special device designed for leak testing should be attached to the scope and pressurized, and the scope should be submerged to test for leaks.
+A special device designed for leak testing should be attached to the scope and pressurized, and the scope fully submerged in fluid to identify air bubbling from small defects.
 Even a tiny hole can be a potential contamination source by allowing fluid entry that will accumulate during repeated use and processing.
 Leak testing and inspection are the only ways for early detection of fluid invasion.
 If a leak is detected, contact the cystoscope manufacturer for specific instructions about decontaminating and returning the device for repair.
 Certain flexible cystoscopes may have a proprietary seal that precludes leak testing.
-In such instances, users should follow the manufacturer's instructions to assess for instrument damage.
+In such instances, users should follow the manufacturer's instructions to regularly assess for instrument damage.

 Step 3: Cleaning